Phaneesh Murthy

 Phaneesh Murthy (ಫಣೀಶ್ ಮೂರ್ತಿ) is an Indian technology businessman.
 He was director of Infosys Ltd from 2000 to 2002.
-Subsequently, he became the Chief Executive Officer of iGATE Corporation in 2003, after the company acquired his start-up Quintant.
-Murthy later became President in 2006 and was re-elected in 2010.
-He served as President and CEO until May 2013.
-He currently serves as the CEO of Primentor, a consulting agency that mentors senior executives to promote hyper-growth.
+Subsequently, he became the chief executive officer of iGATE Corporation in 2003, after the company acquired his start-up Quintant.
+Murthy later became president in 2006 and was re-elected in 2010.
+He was president and CEO until May 2013.
+He is the CEO of Primentor, a consulting agency that mentors senior executives to promote hyper-growth.

 Early life

 Phaneesh Murthy was born in a middle class family in Bangalore, Karnataka.
 He completed his schooling from Bishop Cotton Boys' School, Bangalore before receiving his B.Tech Degree in Mechanical Engineering from the Indian Institute of Technology, Madras and PGDMgt from Indian Institute of Management, Ahmedabad.